 Business rules can be categorized into three primary types, each serving distinct purposes within an organization.

-1. Operational Rules
+- Operational Rules

 Operational rules govern day-to-day activities and processes.
 These rules define specific actions employees must take in various scenarios.
-For example, a rule might state that all customer orders require verification before processing to ensure accuracy and reduce errors.
+For example, a rule might state that all customer orders require verification before processing to ensure accuracy and reduce errors. - Compliance Rules

 Compliance rules ensure adherence to regulations and standards.
 These rules protect organizations from legal and financial penalties.
-A financial institution may implement a rule that mandates regular audits of accounts to comply with industry regulations, maintaining transparency and accountability.
+A financial institution may implement a rule that mandates regular audits of accounts to comply with industry regulations, maintaining transparency and accountability. - Domain Rules

 Domain rules are specific to particular business areas or industries.
 They relate to the unique requirements of a sector, such as manufacturing or retail.
 For instance, a retail company might have a rule that inventory must be counted at the end of each month to ensure stock accuracy and prevent losses.